-My mother dropped me off at the Joe and Harry Freeman Coliseum.
-I had a front row, center seat and brought my dad’s camera to take pictures of Paul Peterson, Bobby Rydell and Leslie Gore.
-I took photos of everyone, except the Rolling Stones.
+The first time I went to a concert, I saw the Rolling Stones.
+It was their second U.S. performance: June 6, 1964, at Teen Fair in San Antonio, Texas.
+My mother dropped me off at the Joe and Harry Freeman Coliseum where I had a front-row, center seat to see prepubescent heartthrobs Paul Peterson, Bobby Rydell, Bobby Vee, and Leslie Gore.
+I brought my dad’s Rolleiflex and took photos of everyone, except the Rolling Stones.
 Looking back, perhaps I didn’t photograph the Stones because I was too busy trying to make sense of what was happening onstage.

 ARE YOU LISTENING, SWEET MAN?
 MAY WE SET UP AN INTERVIEW?

 Like the other featured performers, the Rolling Stones were dressed in their Sunday best: suits, white shirts, and ties.
 I didn’t have time to form an opinion of their music because seedy, sloppy tomatoes started skyrocketing over my head, and the Stones wound up covered in red.
 In seconds, they were whisked off stage and replaced by a troupe of performing monkeys, and I don’t mean, “Hey, Hey, We’re The Monkees.”
 My preteen, first concert-going self didn’t know what to make of any of it.
 All I knew was that by the time it was over, I’d forgotten Bobby what’s his name, and the Rolling Stones would soon change my life.

 I used my babysitting money to buy the Stones’ Out of Our Heads album, but my mother threw it away.
 With more babysitting money, I bought another album.
 She threw that one away as well, and when I bought the third album, her only request was I not play it when she was home.